lghbeta/odoo-env/README.md

 # About this Repo

-This is the Git repo of the Docker image for Odoo environment.
+This is the Git repo of the Docker image for Odoo 14[^1]/15 environment without source code.
+You must mount the container directory `/usr/lib/python3/dist-packages/odoo` and put the source code[^2] here.

 `docker-compose.yml` Example: